Most of Malawi's 15 million people live in rural areas where water-related diseases and HIV/AIDS are widespread.

 people in Malawi don't have access to safe water.

-Over 14.3 million people don't have access to adequate sanitation in Malawi.
+10 million people don't have access to adequate sanitation in Malawi.

 Malawi is known as the warm heart of Africa.
 Despite signs of economic development many challenges remain – in rural areas as few as two in ten people have access to a toilet.

 Although official figures show Malawi to have 85% water supply coverage, the number of people with reliable access is far lower.
 Many handpumps are broken, leaving no choice but to go back to unsafe water sources.

 Many people in Malawi live in rural areas where extreme weather, rapid population growth and pollution have made farming difficult.
 A reliable safe water supply is essential to grow enough food to eat.

 HIV/AIDS is widespread, leaving children orphaned and having to collect water for themselves and relatives.
 Safe water is especially important for people with HIV/AIDS but they are often excluded from using facilities.

 In Malawi, WaterAid is working with local partners to map the water points in each district and note their condition.
 This is essential to get a clear picture of where the need is greatest.